 AFB Staining and Culture

-To investigate presence of tuberculosis.
+To investigate the presence of tuberculosis.
 Molecular tests like PCR are also methods for Mycobacteria tuberculosis detection.

 Get more stuff on Musculoskeltal Health